brooklabteam/coding4conservation/mentors.md

 title: Mentors
 permalink: /mentors
 ---
-Here are our 2022 mentors...
+We are currently recruiting mentors for 2024.
+In the meantime, check out our mentors from 2022.

 <div class="profile-card">
 	<img src="/assets/mentors/brook,cara.jpeg" class="rounded float-start img-profile" />